valpackett/sweetroll/README.md

 ## TODO

+- [ ] JS lodash templates
-- [ ] micropub updating and deleting
+- [ ] micropub updating and deleting (implement [FormUrlEncoded](https://github.com/haskell-servant/servant/blob/b9ce73fcac9643114ea4f98ad2fbf20e40109462/servant/src/Servant/API/ContentTypes.hs#L341) stuff for Value, To/FromJSON to support both form-urlencoded and JSON; // respond to ?q=syndicate-to with JSON too)
 - [ ] receiving webmention
 - [ ] microformats2 based [comments-presentation](http://indiewebcamp.com/comments-presentation)
 - [ ] hashcash in webmentions
 - [ ] posting [photos](http://indiewebcamp.com/photos) (note: we already depend on `JuicyPixels` somehow)
 - [ ] custom non-entry html pages
-- [ ] [JS](https://github.com/myfreeweb/hs-duktape) hooks for events like posting and webmentions (API: a Sweetroll object which is an EventEmitter and also has config/secrets getters; should be possible to make HTTP requests to e.g. send webmention notifications)
+- [ ] JS hooks for events like posting and webmentions (API: a Sweetroll object which is an EventEmitter and also has config/secrets getters; should be possible to make HTTP requests to e.g. send webmention notifications)
-- [ ] templates that better support mf2 JSON -- [ede](https://github.com/brendanhay/ede)?
-Jade/ect/something else JS-based?
 - [ ] archive pages, ie. unpaginated pages
 - [ ] tags (add CSV support to gitson for storing stuff like this)
 - [ ] built-in TLS server, since we depend on `tls` already because of the client